georgetown-analytics/acquisitioners/README.md

 ### Lessons learned

-#### Clustering is useful when attempting to understand chaotic data
+#### Clustering is useful when attempting to understand chaotic data.
-#### Be prepared to wrangle
+#### Be prepared to wrangle.

 ## Next Steps

-### Deeper analyses of interesting clusters for business development
+### Deeper analyses of interesting clusters for business development.
-### Selecting product or customer sectors to run supervised learning on for deeper tagging or product recommendation
+### Selecting product or customer sectors to run supervised learning on for deeper tagging or product recommendation.